dilovanmatini/query-builder/README.md

 The `fetchAll()` method is used to fetch all data from the database.
 The `fetchAll()` method accepts one argument as the fetch mode.

-> You can use `fetchAll` when you want to fetch all rows.

 ```php
 $users = QB::select()
         ->from('users')